Safeguarding children, young people and adults

-Each worker with children and young people must know the recommendations and undertake to observe them.
+Each worker with children and young people is trained to know the recommendations and undertakes to observe them.
 Each shall be given a copy of the church’s agreed procedures and good practice guidelines.

 All leaders are subject to our Child Protection Policy, which includes taking up references and running a check through the Criminal Records Bureau via the Churches’ Agency for Safeguarding.